sindresorhus/type-fest/readme.md

 - [`Dictionary`](https://github.com/sindresorhus/type-fest/issues/33) - You only save a few characters (`Dictionary<number>` vs `Record<string, number>`) from [`Record`](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type), which is more flexible and well-known.
 Also, you shouldn't use an object as a dictionary.
 We have `Map` in JavaScript now.
 - [`ExtractProperties` and `ExtractMethods`](https://github.com/sindresorhus/type-fest/pull/4) - The types violate the single responsibility principle.
 Instead, refine your types into more granular type hierarchies.
 - [`Url2Json`](https://github.com/sindresorhus/type-fest/pull/262) - Inferring search parameters from a URL string is a cute idea, but not very useful in practice, since search parameters are usually dynamic and defined separately.
+- [`Nullish`](https://github.com/sindresorhus/type-fest/pull/318) - The type only saves a couple of characters, not everyone knows what “nullish” means, and I'm also trying to [get away from `null`](https://github.com/sindresorhus/meta/discussions/7).

 ## Alternative type names